Dune Buggy Rides & Wine Tastings in Huacachina

 He also mentioned that the low prices for “el menu” might not always apply for tourists, so keep that in mind.
 Chicha morada, a sweet purple corn drink, was one of my favorites throughout my time in Peru.

-Hold On Tight for a Sunset Dunes Tour
+Hold on Tight for a Sunset Dune Adventure

 When we bought tickets, Esau and I begged the man to give us front row seats in the buggy so we'd have the best view, similar to a roller coaster.
 And with that in mind, we were the first ones to hop into our buggy.